Samsung/tizen-docs/docs/application/dotnet/guides/account/app-history.md

 To retrieve application usage statistics for a given time period, and check detailed statistics information, such as duration, launch count, and last launch time of the used applications:

 1. To retrieve the application launch history, create a usage statistics instance:
-    -   To use the default `LaunchCountMost` sort order, create a new instance of the [Tizen.Context.AppHistory.UsageStatistics](https://samsung.github.io/TizenFX/latest/api/Tizen.Context.AppHistory.UsageStatistics.html) class without specifying the `sortOrder` parameter:
+    -   To use the default `LaunchCountMost` sort order, create a new instance of the [Tizen.Context.AppHistory.UsageStatistics](/application/dotnet/api/TizenFX/latest/api/Tizen.Context.AppHistory.UsageStatistics.html) class without specifying the `sortOrder` parameter:

-        ```
+        ```csharp
         UsageStatistics frequentlyUsedApp = new UsageStatistics();
         ```

-    -   To use another sort order for your usage statistics instance, add the `sortOrder` parameter to the `Tizen.Context.AppHistory.UsageStatistics` class constructor, using values of the [Tizen.Context.AppHistory.UsageStatistics.SortOrderType](https://samsung.github.io/TizenFX/latest/api/Tizen.Context.AppHistory.UsageStatistics.SortOrderType.html) enumeration:
+    -   To use another sort order for your usage statistics instance, add the `sortOrder` parameter to the `Tizen.Context.AppHistory.UsageStatistics` class constructor, using values of the [Tizen.Context.AppHistory.UsageStatistics.SortOrderType](/application/dotnet/api/TizenFX/latest/api/Tizen.Context.AppHistory.UsageStatistics.SortOrderType.html) enumeration:

-        ```
+        ```csharp
         UsageStatistics recentlyUsedApp = new UsageStatistics(UsageStatistics.SortOrderType.LastLaunchTimeNewest);
         ```